Qazalbash/Qazalbash/README.md

 Currently, he is working on Bayesian inference for binary black holes with members of the LIGO community 🚀.
 He is also developing a device-agnostic Python package, [GWKokab](https://github.com/gwkokab/gwkokab) 📦, using [JAX](https://jax.readthedocs.io/en/latest/installation.html).

 Have an idea?
-Let's chat! 💭
+Feel free to reach out! 💭

 Find him on: